mjshuff23/html-deep-dive/tags/README.md

             - `aural, braille, handheld, projection, tty, tv` - **Deprecated**
           - *Values*:
             - Same as `<style>` tag above, except `device-aspect-ratio`, `device-width`, and `device-height` are **deprecated**
+        - `referrerpolicy` - Specifies which referrer information to send
+          - `no-referrer` - No information will be sent with request
+          - `no-referrer-when-downgrade` - Default.
+The referrer header will not be sent to origin without HTTPS
+          - `origin` - Send only scheme, host, and port to requested client
+          - `origin-when-cross-origin` - For CORS requests: Send scheme, host, port.
+For same-origin: Also include the path
+          - `same-origin` - For same-origin requests: Referrer info will be sent.
+For CORS: No info
+          - `strict-origin` - Only send referrer info if the security level is the same(HTTPS-HTTPS).
+Do not send to less secure destination
+          - `strict-origin-when-cross-origin` - Send full path when performing same-origin request.
+Send only origin when the security level stays the same.
+Send no header to less secure destination
+          - `unsafe-url` - Send origin, path, and query string(but not fragment, username, password).
+Considered unsafe
+        - `rel` -  Specifies relationship between document and linked resource
+          - `alternate` - Provides a link to an alternate version of document(print page, translated, mirror).
+            - `<link rel="alternate" type="application/atom+xml title="W3Schools News" href="/blog/news/atom">`
+          - `author` - Provides a link to the author of the document
+          - `dns-prefetch` - Specifies that the browser should preemptively perform DNS resolution for the target resource's origin
+          - `help` - Provides na link to a help document. `<link rel="help" href="/help/">`
+          - `icon` - Imports an icon to represent a document. `<link rel="icon" href="/favicon.ico" type="image/x-icon">`
+          - `license` - Provides link to copyright information for document
+          - `next` - Provides a link to the next document in the series
+          - `pingback` - Provides the address of the pingback server that handles pingbacks to current document
+          - `preconnect` - Specifies that the browser should preemptively connect to target resource's origin
+          - `prefetch` - Specifies that the browser should preemptively fetch and cache the target resource as it is linked to be required for a follow-up navigation
+          - `preload` - Specifies that the browser agent must preemptively fetch and cache the target resource for current navigation according to the destination given by the `as` attribute
+          - `prerender` - Specifies that the browser should pre-render(load) the specified webpage in the background.
+Wastes users bandwidth
+          - `prev` - Indicates that the document is part of a series, and the previous document is the references document
+          - `search` - Provides a link to a resource that can be used to search through the current document and related pages
+          - `stylesheet` - Imports a stylesheet
+        - `sizes` - Specifies the sizes of icons for visual media.
+Only used if `rel="icon"`
+          - `HeightXWidth` - Specifies one or more sizes for linked icon
+            - `<link rel="icon" href="favicon.png" sizes="16x16" type="image/png">` 1 size
+            - `<link rel="icon" href="favicon.png" sizes="16x16 32x32" type="image/png">` 2 sizes
+          - `any` - Specifies icon is scalable, like an SVG
+        - `type` - Specifies media type (MIME Type) of linked document/resource
     - `<script>`
     - `<base>`